Search

 Reporting entities should carefully consider whether the SCOTUS ruling impacts its accounting for customer contracts under ASC 606 or other relevant guidance.

 An entity may have legally passed through to its customer the cost of tariffs, as allowed by in-place revenue contracts.
-Similar to the discussion above, we believe that a reporting entity may reasonably conclude that the SCOTUS ruling is a Type II subsequent event and that any change to the rights and obligations in an entity’s revenue contracts (including the right to pass through costs of tariffs to customers) should be evaluated using the contract modification guidance in ASC 606.
+Similar to the discussion above, we believe a reporting entity may reasonably conclude that the SCOTUS ruling is a Type II subsequent event and that any change to the rights and obligations in an entity’s revenue contracts (including the right to pass through costs of tariffs to customers) should be evaluated using the contract modification guidance in ASC 606.

 When applying the contract modification guidance, entities should ensure that their revenue-related estimates (including estimating variable consideration, evaluating whether the constraint guidance must be applied, and measures of progress) are appropriately updated for the tariff impacts.

-For customer contracts that do not explicitly allow entities to pass along tariff costs, an entity should carefully consider whether the SCOTUS ruling, along with the entity’s statements, actions, and all other relevant facts and circumstances surrounding its customer contracts, create an implied promise to issue customer refunds.
+For customer contracts that do not explicitly allow entities to pass along tariff costs, an entity should carefully consider if the SCOTUS ruling, along with the entity’s statements, actions, and all other relevant facts and circumstances surrounding its customer contracts, creates an implied promise to issue customer refunds.

 Even if an entity determines it does not have an implied promise to issue a customer refund, it may need to consider whether the ruling impacts its estimate of variable consideration in a contract.
 For example, despite not having a legal obligation, the entity may be willing to offer a price concession or rebate to its customer.

 Disclosures

+As discussed above, reporting entities should carefully evaluate whether the SCOTUS ruling and nullification of IEEPA tariffs, as well as the subsequent imposition of additional tariffs, represents a material subsequent event that requires disclosure under ASC 855.
 Additionally, reporting entities may need to consider the need for additional disclosures under other relevant guidance, including the disclosure of risks and uncertainties related to tariffs under ASC 275 and changes to various estimates under guidance applicable to the relevant impacted estimate.

 Contacts: